Judd Trump becomes Crucible casualty after first-round defeat by Anthony McGill

 “I just missed too many easy balls,” admitted Trump.
 “I had loads of chances in today’s session but I couldn’t take them, and you can’t expect to play like that and win in the World Championship.

-“I feel like this season I’ve been very rusty, I’ve made a lot of easy mistakes that I shouldn’t be making while other top players like Mark Allen and Shaun Murphy aren’t making them at the moment.

 “It’s hard to enjoy it when you play like that.
-You want to be playing well and performing.
 I’d much rather Anthony played me off the table but I had my chances and when you’re missing those easy balls it’s not easy to take.”

-In contrast, McGill, who had fought through qualifying, showed glimpses of the battle-hardened qualities that had sent him to the semi-finals in 2020, where he suffered an extraordinary final-frame defeat by Wilson.

-The Scot was also far from his best in the process of booking a last-16 clash with his friend Jack Lisowski, but he patiently mopped up Trump’s mistakes, not least a jawed pink to the middle that could have hauled him back within one frame at 8-7 behind.
+McGill was also far from his best but he patiently mopped up Trump’s mistakes, not least a jawed pink to the middle that could have hauled him back within one frame at 8-7 behind.

-“I didn’t feel amazing but I played well enough to capitalise,” admitted McGill.
-“It doesn’t matter how bad Judd plays, his standard is such that he can’t play that badly, but he wasn’t at his best.
+“It doesn’t matter how bad Judd plays, his standard is such that he can’t play that badly, but he wasn’t at his best,” admitted the Scot.

-“I fancy beating anyone to be honest.
-I like these long matches, because you can settle in and don’t feel under it right away.
-It’s incredible to be a part of and I’m glad I’ve got another three sessions to enjoy it.”

 Earlier, Wilson rifled in his maximum in the fifth frame of his match against Day, sinking a fine final red and black having seemingly run out of position before sweeping up the colours.

-Wilson is the ninth player to make a 147 at the Sheffield venue, and his feat landed him a £40,000 bonus, as well as potentially another £15,000 for the tournament’s highest break so long as it is not equalled.
+Wilson is the ninth player to make a 147 at the Sheffield venue, and his feat landed him a £40,000 bonus, as well as potentially another £15,000 for the tournament’s highest break.

-“It’s definitely a bucket-list thing to try to do, make a 147 at the Crucible,” said Wilson, whose match was set to resume to a conclusion later on Wednesday.
+“It’s definitely a bucket-list thing to try to do, make a 147 at the Crucible,” said Wilson.
 “There is no pressure like it to be honest.
 I am absolutely buzzing.

 “I have said for a long time now that I have children I would love to leave a legacy, I’d love to leave something for them to watch back when they have kids.
 That is going to be one of those moments.”

+The 2005 champion Shaun Murphy trailed debutant Si Jiahui 5-4 after a keenly fought clash in the evening session.
+The pair first met in 2021 when the rookie Si scored an upset at the UK Championship, a result that ended with Murphy angrily railing against amateurs competing in professional tournaments – an outburst he later apologised for.

+He won three of the first four frames against his 20-year-old opponent, but Si settled into his surroundings impressively to take a narrow advantage overnight.

-Lisowski moved into the second round and a match against McGill by withstanding a late comeback to beat Noppon Saengkham 10-7.
+Jack Lisowski moved into the second round and a match against McGill by withstanding a late comeback to beat Noppon Saengkham 10-7, while Mark Selby compiled two century breaks as he established a 6-3 lead over Matthew Selt.

-Despite heading into the mid-session interval 9-4 behind, the Thai reeled off three frames in a row, including a break of 130, to pressure the world number 12 before Lisowski finally wrapped up victory.

 The best videos delivered daily